Slicer/teem/src/biff/README.txt

 Then to process these (in ~/teem/src/gage)

   diff miscGage{-annote,}.c   # to inspect what biff auto-scan wrote mv miscGage{-annote,}.c     # to start editing
   # edit miscGage.c, changing Biff? to Biff: when to confirm annotation
-  svn diff miscGage.c        # to check what was changed svn commit ...
+  svn diff -x -U0 miscGage.c  # to confirm what was changed svn commit ...